- Provide leadership in maintaining and promoting the values of caring, integrity, accountability, competence, collegiality and life-long learning.

 The graduate nursing program is accredited by the Commission on Collegiate Nursing Education (CCNE).
 Accreditation is an indication of public approbation, attesting to the quality of the educational programs and the continued commitment of the sponsoring institution to support the programs.
 For further information about the accreditation of these programs, please contact the Commission on Collegiate Nursing Education at the following address: One Dupont Circle, NW, Suite 530, Washington, D.C.
 20036-1120, Phone (202) 887-6791.

-The MSN degree at the University of Southern Indiana offers the following specialty areas: Acute Care Nurse Practitioner (ACNP), Family Nurse Practitioner (FNP), Nursing Education (NE), Nursing Management and Leadership (NML), Clinical Nurse Specialist, Family Psychiatric Mental Health Nurse Practitioner
+The MSN degree at the University of Southern Indiana offers the following specialty areas: Adult Gerontology Acute Care Nurse Practitioner (AGNP), Family Nurse Practitioner (FNP), Nursing Education (NE), Nursing Management and Leadership (NML), Adult Gerontology Clinical Nurse Specialist (ACNS), Family Psychiatric Mental Health Nurse Practitione (PMH)

 The Acute Care Nurse Practitioner acquires knowledge and experience to provide direct health care services to adults across the lifespan for purposes of health promotion, health protection, disease prevention, and management of common acute and chronic illnesses.
 The acute care nurse practitioner works in a variety of clinical settings that include, but are not limited to, acute care hospitals, long term care facilities, physician offices, urgent care centers, and ambulatory care centers.
 The population in acute care nurse practitioner practice consists of adults over the age of 18 years through the elderly.
 The acute care nurse practitioner focuses on adults across the lifespan experiencing acute and episodic chronic health problems.
 There are a total of 42 credit hours in the specialty with 705 clinical hours.